 The Nature of Agnosticism Part 5

 I was rereading old posts and realized I vaguely touched on miracles and religious experience.
 Suddenly, it dawned on me that I've neglected these concepts.
-I've underemphasized their importance in relation to other concepts I've belabored in the past and I never attempted to properly define the terms.
+I've underemphasized their importance in relation to other concepts that I've belabored in the past and I never attempted to properly define the terms.
 I lump these together because there appears to be a deep interrelatedness between the two.
 "Miracle" tends to be the interpretation of a religious experience.
 Likewise, religious experiences seem to always involve some alleged miracle.
-They are deeply related concepts that are actually fundamental to persistence of belief but also point to interesting psychological traits of religious people that seem to predispose individuals to interpret events as miraculous.
+They are deeply interrelated concepts that are actually fundamental to persistence of belief, but also point to interesting psychological traits of religious people that seem to predispose individuals to interpret arbitrary events as miraculous, and sociological factors that enable the conditions of acceptance.
 When you step outside the realm of ridiculous apologetics and theology, many evangelists will testify to some religious experience in hopes of persuading you.
 Many down to earth conversations with believers will almost always involve some description of their religious experiences.
-This seems to be the most compelling force driving belief.
+This seems to be the most compelling force driving belief for many believers.
 This also implies the existence of mechanisms that predispose religious believers to look for miracles, interpret arbitrary events as miracles, and block competing interpretations of the sensory experience.
+This is also highly interconnected with the notion of "divine revelation" and in many instances (particularly with Abrahamic religions) prophetic experiences.
 All of this will be covered here.
 We will also cover the dialectical structure that transmits alleged religious experiences.
-There seems to be a narrative structure or script that is common to religious experiences independent of the, often conflicting, contents described.
-In other words, there appears to be a role-play that religious people act out when describing their experiences to others; it's a kind of decentralized ritualism that emerges independent of any officially recognized rituals, like a pattern of behavior unique to forms of theism.
+There seems to be a narrative structure or script that is common to religious experiences independent of the, often conflicting, contents described when engaging with an interlocutor.
+In other words, there appears to be a role-play that religious people act out when describing their experiences to others; it's a kind of decentralized ritualism that emerges independent of any officially recognized rituals (like the eucharist for example), like a pattern of behavior unique to forms of theism.
 I've touched on this briefly in the past but now I think its important to investigate.

 Before diving into this post, I think its crucial to make quite a few distinctions that are consistently conflated when discussing this topic.
-I think these are some of the most compelling reasons to become a Theist, but they are also the most problematic.
+I think these are some of the most compelling reasons people become Theists, but they are also the most epistemically problematic.
 Let X = " some object/event/occurrence/experience/text etc.", the necessary distinctions are:

 1. X vs the cause of X: X is the sensation of experience, while the cause of X is what enabled it